 The runaway electrons in the avalanche produce large quantities of ionization and x and gamma rays through bremsstrahlung interactions with air.
-Gamma rays here are of atomic not nuclear origin and are just highly energetic x rays.
+Gamma rays here are of atomic not nuclear origin and are just highly energetic x rays with energies in the MeV range.

 The high energy gamma rays generate a small number of positrons through the process of pair production, some of which also run away, but in the opposite direction of the electrons in the Earth's magnetic field.
-These then interact with antimatter ordinary electrons producing annihilation radiation gamma rays.
+These then interact with ordinary electrons producing annihilation radiation gamma rays.

-Bremsstralung gamma rays are produced when the runaway electrons collide with air.
-Additional seed electrons are generated by two feed back mechanisms producing more runaway breakdown.
-These feed back mechanisms include positrons feedback and gamma ray feedback through Compton scattering or the photoelectric effect.
+Bremstralung gamma rays are produced when the runaway electrons collide with air.
+Additional seed electrons are generated by two feedback mechanisms producing more runaway breakdown.
+These feedback mechanisms include positrons feedback and gamma ray feedback through Compton scattering or the photoelectric effect.

-The existence of run away breakdown correlates with recent observations of energetic radiation associated with natural and triggered man made lightning experiments, thunderstorms, and red sprites.
+The existence of runaway breakdown correlates with observations of energetic radiation associated with natural and triggered man made lightning experiments, thunderstorms, and red sprites.

-TERRESTRIAL GAMMA RAYS FLASHES, TGFs
+18. TERRESTRIAL GAMMA RAYS FLASHES, TGFs